nadrane/blog/source/_posts/build-your-own-regex.md

 }
 ```

 The above code advances character by character across the the pattern/text pair.
-It first compares pattern[0] to text[0] and then pattern[1] to text[1] and continue comparing pattern[i] to text[i] until i === pattern.length..
-If they ever don't match, then we know that the pattern cannot match text.
+It first compares pattern[0] to text[0] and then pattern[1] to text[1] and continues comparing pattern[i] to text[i] until i === pattern.length.
+If they ever don't match, then we know that the pattern cannot match the text.

 Let's take an example.
 Suppose we invoke `match('a.c', 'abc')`, which returns `matchOne('a', 'a') && match('.c', 'bc')`.